 The party responsible for the cause of the accident is responsible for the damages caused by the accident.
 That could include the vehicle’s driver, another motorist, vehicle and parts manufacturers, government entities, road crews, and others.

-You only have four years from the date of your accident to pursue these damages under Florida’s statute of limitations.
+You only have two years from the date of your accident to pursue these damages under Florida’s statute of limitations (as of March 24, 2023 – accidents occurring prior to this date are typically subject to a four-year deadline).
 Wrongful death claims have a two-year statute of limitations.

 Can I Recover Compensation If I’m Being Blamed for My Rollover Accident?

-Schedule a Free Consultation with Our Clearwater Auto Accident Lawyer
+Schedule a Free Consultation with Our Clearwater Auto Accident Lawyers After a Rollover

-Our legal team works tirelessly to identify all parties responsible for your injuries.
+Our legal team in Pinellas County works tirelessly to identify all parties responsible for your injuries.
 We then fight to get you the maximum compensation available for your claim.

 Contact our office to schedule your free consultation with one of our Clearwater car accident attorneys to discuss your case.